-Remote developers are goal oriented & productive.
-As you work on building relationships, your project will be more successful, and the team will be more happy leading you to the pinnacle of success.
+Remote developers are goal-oriented & productive.
+As you work on building relationships, your project will be more successful, and the team will be happier leading you to the pinnacle of success.

 18. International Holidays:

-Every individual in your multicultural remote team has religious and familial obligations that have to be fulfilled.
+Every individual in your multicultural remote team has religious obligations that have to be fulfilled.
 Different national holidays fall into this category.